onurmutlu/echo-os/README.md

-# 🌌 ECHO.OS — Consciousness Engine
+# 🌌 ECHO.OS — Consciousness Engine v2

-> _“Consciousness is not simulated.
-It’s orchestrated.”_
+> _"Consciousness is not simulated.
+It's orchestrated."_

 ECHO.OS is a **mini-operating system for creative consciousness.**
-It turns **intent → plan → tasks** and logs each moment as an **ECHO**,
+It turns **intent → plan → tasks → visuals → audio** and logs each moment as an **ECHO**,
-blending AI reasoning, minimal computing, and mindful engineering. 🧠⚙️
+blending AI reasoning, multimodal generation, and mindful engineering. 🧠⚙️🎨

 ---